 1. Atal Ji in Numbers:

-– Prime Minister 3 times (13 days in 1996, for a period of eleven months from 1998 to 1999, and then for a full term from 1999 to 2004)
+– Lived 93 years (25 Dec 1924 – 16 Aug 2018) – 10th Prime Minister of India – Prime Minister 3 times (13 days in 1996, for a period of eleven months from 1998 to 1999, and then for a full term from 1999 to 2004) – In his 3rd term as PM, the GDP rate was above 8%, inflation was below 4% and foreign exchange reserves were overflowing.

 2. Look East policy: